 since 2014

 We met for the first time in 2008, when Chloe was a tiny, non-verbal thing, about 6 months old.
-In the arms of their father, Donald.
-He sat with us on the couch, laughing to himself.
-I remember feeling petulant at the presumption I didn’t understand how important Chloe was.
-I knew immediately.
-How perfect and alien and holy they were, swaddled in my eight-year-old arms.
+Handed to me in a bundle by their father, my stomach sunk at the gravity of it.
+The love was immediate.
+Perfect and alien and holy, swaddled in my eight-year-old arms.

-As we all grew older, Faith, a few years above me, became busy with school, and I became a welcome, qualified babysitter.
+As we all grew older, I became a welcome, qualified babysitter.
 In the summer of 2014, I asked their mother if I could help watch Chloe while she worked from home.
+That year I took some of my first photographs with a real camera, of Chloe.

-Ten years later, watching Chloe grow up is the most rewarding thing I’ve ever been a part of.
+For eleven years later, watching Chloe grow up is the most rewarding thing I’ve been a part of.

 December 30, 2014

-The first time I took photos of Chloe
+The first time I made photos of Chloe